Xenophobia in South Africa: Miss South Africa 2024

 In the Miss South Africa 2024 pageant, model Chidimma Vanessa Onwe Adetshina, who reached the Top 9 finalists, faced controversy regarding her eligibility.
-Allegations emerged concerning her mother’s acquisition of South African citizenship and due to her father being a Nigerian national, leading to an investigation by the Department of Home Affairs, which allegedly found preliminary evidence of potential identity fraud.
+Allegations emerged concerning her mother's acquisition of South African citizenship and due to her father being a Nigerian national, leading to an investigation by the Department of Home Affairs, which found preliminary evidence of potential identity fraud.
 The public argued that Adetshina's citizenship did not disqualify her from representing the country, while others contended that her Nigerian heritage should preclude her from competing.
 The investigation prompted Adetshina to withdraw from the pageant, citing xenophobic-discriminatory safety and welfare concerns.

 The controversy ignited a broader debate on citizenship, identity, and representation in South Africa.
 The Department of Home Affairs addressed the dispute regarding Adetshina's nationality.
 In an interview with Clement Manyathela on 702 News, The Deputy Minister of the Department of Home Affairs Njabulo Nzuza outlined the basics of citizenship as defined by the South African Citizenship Act.
-He explained that citizenship can be acquired through birth, heritage, or naturalization.
+He explained that citizenship can be acquired through birth, heritage, or naturalisation.
 Specifically, he noted that citizenship is typically conferred either by jus soli or jus sanguinis.

 The Minister of Sports, Arts, and Culture Gayton McKenzie faced criticism for xenophobic and Anti-African sentiment remarks after he congratulated a European-descent South African swimmer in the midst of Adetshina competing in the pageant.
 Previously, McKenzie allegedly argued that Adetshina, despite being born in South Africa, could not be considered South African due to her Nigerian names, which contradicts the Citizenship Act of South Africa.
 He further stated that individuals of Nigerian and Mozambican descent should not represent South Africa in the Miss South Africa contest, despite the acceptance of an Indian descent contestant, as Miss Universe South Africa 2023.
-Following backlash, McKenzie announced he would investigate Adetshina's citizenship status to verify her South African identity and stated he would only apologize should the investigation confirm her citizenship.
+Following backlash, McKenzie announced he would investigate Adetshina's citizenship status to verify her South African identity and stated he would only apologise should the investigation confirm her citizenship.

 The President of the Nigerian Citizens Association South Africa (NICASA), Frank Onyekwelu released a statement in support of Adetshina, lauding her as a genuine ambassador of peace.
 He highlighted that her participation in the pageant was instrumental in promoting unity and conveying messages of tolerance, countering racism, discrimination, and hatred.
-By endorsing Adetshina, the NICASA President emphasized the value of embracing diversity and fostering inclusivity, noting that her involvement could positively influence societal attitudes and enhance relationships between communities.
+By endorsing Adetshina, the NICASA President emphasised the value of embracing diversity and fostering inclusivity, noting that her involvement could positively influence societal attitudes and enhance relationships between communities.